 It’s fair to say that my relative self-security in South Hebron Hills is a result of the hard work of more experienced activists and brave half-known predecessors.
 There was a time not long ago when violent interactions of activists with settlers occurred on a weekly basis.
 But things have changed and it is now a time of camera wars.
 We film them filming us filming and filming the soldiers filming us filming them as they oppress Palestinians trying to make a life in this godforsaken place.
 It is funny that I didn’t really expect and fear an escalation of the settler-soldier-activist interaction in this particular area of occupied Palestine.
 I certainly didn’t expect myself to be a victim.
 In other violent interactions here, the settlers somehow avoided physically harming me.
 I guess my illusion was a symptom of a young, naïve, arrogant sense of immortality.
 There is something strangely refreshing in my current feeling of vulnerability.

 Stream of consciousness writing obeys no chronological law.
-Please forgive, dearest, admirable reader.
-In the morning we went to make sure that the military escort near Havat Maon outpost was held appropriately.
-Our Italian friends from Operation Dove have been suffering increasing attacks from the most violent outpost in Judea, so we went to help them out with the task they’ve been fulfilling on a daily basis.
+In the morning we went to make sure that the military escort near Havat Maon outpost was being held appropriately.
+Our Italian friends from Operation Dove had been suffering increased attacks from the most violent outpost in Judea, so we went to help them out with the task they’d been fulfilling on a daily basis.
 A-Twani is the largest village in the South Hebron Hills.
 Kids from neighbouring villages and khirbes go there for school and summer camp.
-Settlers from Havat Maon have made the way to Twani torturously longer and have thrown stones at kids on their way to school.
+Settlers from Havat Maon have made the way to Twani tortuously longer and have been throwing stones at kids on their way to school.
 After a long struggle, the military has committed to give daily escort to the Palestinian kids to enable them to get to school.
 Since the army is often late for the escort, monitoring their behavior is essential.
 For ten years now activists have been there with them, often functioning as human shields for the children.

 “We’re being attacked by people with covered faces south to Havat Maon, they’re throwing stones, send a vehicle now!”